MarshallOfSound/Google-Play-Music-Desktop-Player-UNOFFICIAL-/README.md

 -----------

 To get started just pull the repo and open `Google Play Music.sln` in Visual Studio, pull down all the NuGet dependencies and it should just work.
+To build the installers you need to have a Code Signing certificate installed on your machine.
+You can create a self signed one for dev purposes if you want, there are plenty of tutorials.
+Just google it :)
+All releases will be signing with my Code Signing Certificate

 Contributing
 ------------